 There is also a Trullo Living Museum that you can visit (from July to September).
-It features old workshops and houses, furnished with original 19th-Century tools and objects, that are brought to life by actors.
+It features old workshops and houses furnished with original 19th-Century tools and objects brought to life by actors.

 Feeling hungry?
 Pack some snacks and stop in the square right in front of the entrance to the protected area and refuel.
 Or venture away from the tourist center to get something to eat in a local restaurant.